FrameworkComputer/linux-docs/disable-accidental-wakeup/readme.md

 **(Considering this Beta/Testing as I am ironing out some keyboard backlighting behavior)**

+>
+>
+> **NOTE:** This may not disable the keyboard backlighting when you place it into suspend.
+By default without this script, the keyboard backlight goes out automatically.
+With this script,you will need to **Fn space bar to turn off the backlight** before you enter suspend or it may remain on.
+This is a side effect of the script.
+>
+>

 **The problem:** In some instances, Framework Laptop 16 can accidentally come out of its suspend state.
 This usually occurs when traveling, walking, taking a bus, placing the laptop into a backpack.
 Overall the agreed upon cause is that this happens due to keyboard presses while it's in a state of suspend, thus waking it up.